fluentform/fluentform/readme.txt

 * Multi-column Contact Form Layout
 * Smart Conditional Logic Form Fields
 * Conditional Confirmation Messages
-* Build 100% Responsive and Mobile Friendly Web Forms
+* Build 100% Responsive and Mobile Friendly Web Forms and Contact Forms.
-* Reusable Templates
+* Reusable Templates for All kind of Forms including many contact forms.
-* Spam Protection with Google Recaptcha
+* Spam Protection with Google Recaptcha for your contact forms.
-* Placeholder Customization
+* Placeholder Customization for your contact forms.
-* AJAX Submission and Both Client-Side and Server-Side Data Validation
+* AJAX Submission and Both Client-Side and Server-Side Data Validation for contact forms.
-* Send Beautiful Email to submitter and admin
+* Send Beautiful Email to submitter and admin after contact form submission.
-* You can configure what will happen after form submission.
+* You can configure what will happen after a contact form submission.
 You can show a success message, or you can redirect the user to a selected URL.
 * Restrict Your Web Contact Form by user role
 * Show the form only for a time/date range.
 * 30+ Form Field Types to build any Web Forms quickly.
-* In-Depth Analytics where you can see how many times it's displayed and how many leads were captured.
+* In-Depth Analytics where you can see how many times it's displayed and how many leads were captured from Contact Forms.
 * Set Default Value On Contact Form Fields or you can populate from URL parameters
 * Export/Import Contact Forms
 * MailChimp Integration - Add Lead/Contact on MailChimp on form submission